planetserver/webclient-neo/README.md

 8. Collect static files running: `python manage.py collectstatic`
 9. Start Django server running: `python manage.py runserver`

-### During development
+## Development
-When code changes are done it is currently necessary to re-run the steps `6.`-`8.`.
+When code changes are done it is currently necessary to re-run the steps `6.`-`8.` of the setup.
 The scripts will be minified.
 If you want to have unminified scripts for debugging change in `planet/settings.py` the `DEBUG` value to `True`.

 ## Contributors